headforwards-spd/headforwards-website/src/pages/info-pages/create-effective-teams.md

     isTwoColumns: false
     type: image-copy-component
     title: ''
+    content:
+      - type: markdown
+        text: >-
-    text: "Headforwards is different from other software outsource companies – and a big part of that difference is the company’s approach to resourcing projects. \r\n\nAt Headforwards, each client has a dedicated team, hand-picked to meet the client’s specific needs, and in place for the long term.
-To ensure a great cultural fit and a great start to the relationship, clients are involved at every step of the team recruitment process.\r\n\nClose collaboration means clients and the team get to know each other better every day, resulting in a strong partnership, the opportunity to share skills and knowledge, and a high quality of delivered software."
+             Headforwards is different from other software outsource companies – and a big part of that difference is the company’s approach to resourcing projects.

+             At Headforwards, each client has a dedicated team, hand-picked to meet the client’s specific needs, and in place for the long term.
+To ensure a great cultural fit and a great start to the relationship, clients are involved at every step of the team recruitment process.

+             Close collaboration means clients and the team get to know each other better every day, resulting in a strong partnership, the opportunity to share skills and knowledge, and a high quality of delivered software.
   - jobTitle: Client Account Manager
     name: Dave Longman
     quote: >-